Harshitn1995/Jarvis/docs/README/users.md

 **3\.
 Devices**

 Now let’s understand the concept of ‘devices’.
 Just like you would refer to a mobile phone, tablet
-or desktop as a device - so does your WebEngage dashboard.
+or desktop as a device - so does your Jarvis dashboard.
 Thus, the devices section of a user profile contains details of the devices which have been used to interact with your app or website.

 Hence, this section has further been divided into the following subsections: